fhiso/tsc-governance/drafts.md

 Simple Triples Discovery Mechanism

-:  This standard defines a simple, general-purpose discovery mechansim which provides a means for internet-connected applications to access information on any unfamiliar third-party extensions which they may encounter.
+:  This standard defines a simple, general-purpose discovery mechanism which provides a means for internet-connected applications to access information on any unfamiliar third-party extensions which they may encounter.